SparkVA/spark-docs/docs/pilot-handbook/admin-policies/flights-and-activity.md

 Left Blank

-### Charter Flight Requirements
+### Mission Flight Requirements

+Missions
+:   Missions are Spark's verision of Charter Flights.
+These are hand curated flights that aim to provide a fun and unique twist to operations.

-Once a charter has been accepted, the pilot accepting the charter will have 72hrs from the time of acceptance to fly the route.
-If the pilot flying the charter is unable to fly within 72hrs, contact of the Charter Director, Mark Stursy, will need to be made and a date of completion agreed upon in writing.
+Once a mission has been accepted, the pilot accepting the mission will have 72hrs from the time of acceptance to fly the route.
+If the pilot flying the mission is unable to fly within 72hrs, contact the poster

-Should the pilot accepting not fly the charter route, a notification will be sent to the via email and discord message as a reminder of the pending flight every 24hrs.
+Should the pilot accepting not fly the mission route, a notification will be sent to the via email and discord message as a reminder of the pending flight every 24hrs.

 If the pilot flying the route is unable to complete or has personal life interfere with the flight progress, the pilot can request that the flight be removed from their schedule and reassigned to the next bidder.

 If the flight is not completed in 72hrs from the date of acceptance, the flight shall be removed from the accepting pilots flight schedule.
 If the pilot has to be removed from the flight, a written warning will be issued.

-If any pilot should accumulate 3 or more written warnings, the pilot will be suspended from charter operations for one (1) calendar month from the date of the last warning.
+If any pilot should accumulate 3 or more written warnings, the pilot will be suspended from mission operations for one (1) calendar month from the date of the last warning.

 ## Double Dipping

 Double Dipping
-:   Where a pilot flies for two or more virtual airlines at the same time using different tracking clients.
-It allows pilots to gain hours at multiple different virtual airlines while only doing one flight.
+:   Double dipping is where a pilot flies for our community, and another community at the same time using different tracking methods.
+It allows members to gain hours at multiple communities while only doing one flight.

-Spark Airlines ALLOWS for its pilots to participate in “Double Dipping.”
-We will never restrict our pilots to just flying for our airline.
-Spark Airlines understand that people can choose what airline(s) that they want to fly for.
+Spark Virtual Aviation ALLOWS for members to participate in “Double Dipping.”
+We will never restrict our members to just flying for our community.

-Flights that are flown for Special Operations (spec ops) or charters are NOT ALLOWED to be double dipped on.
-If found that a charter or spec ops flight was double dipped, the PIREP will be rejected, and the flight will be opened for bid to another pilot.
-If this becomes a common occurrence with unauthorized double dipping, the pilot will be suspended from charter/spec ops operations.

-There will NEVER be a penalty to the pilot in hours for double dipping on scheduled operations, you just need to comply with the requirements stated below.
+!!! warning Warning!
+    Only flights which are __self created__ via Free Flight and Trips, or via the schedule, are allowed to be double dipped.
+Missions, or other events, that are created by staff or other members, **shall** not be double dipped.

-Spark Airlines REQUIRES pilots who wish to “double dip” to do the following:
+Spark REQUIRES members who wish to “double dip” to do the following:

-- You MUST fly your monthly activity requirements solely for Spark Airlines.
+- You MUST fly your monthly activity requirements solely for Spark.
 Double dipping is not allowed for monthly activity flights.
 - You must put in the “PIREP Comments” section of SmartCARS that they were double dipping for the flight they were flying
-    - EXAMPLE: THIS FLIGHT WAS FLOWN AND LOGGED FOR HOURS AT SPARK AIRLINES AND (insert other airline(s) here)
+    - EXAMPLE: THIS FLIGHT WAS FLOWN AND LOGGED FOR HOURS AT SPARK AND (insert other community here)
-- All Spark Airlines Policies and Procedures must be followed
+- All Spark Policies and Procedures must be followed
-- All VATSIM CoC policies must be followed

-Pilots who are NOT flying their monthly requirements SOLELY FOR SPARK AIRLINES will be subject to suspension and/or removal from active status with the airline.

-Pilots that are found to be “double dipping” and do not have record of that in their PIREP Comments will be subject to having their PIREP for Spark Airlines rejected.
-Continuous double dipping WITHOUT proper documentation will result in account suspension and/or retirement from Spark Airlines.
+Members that are found to be “double dipping” and do not have a record of that in their PIREP Comments will be subject to having their PIREP for Spark rejected.
+Continuous double dipping WITHOUT proper documentation will result in account suspension.